 A progressive independent commercial business, created by Act of Parliament.
 Our portfolio includes the whole of Regent Street and much of St James’s in London’s West End, prime regional shopping centres, Windsor Great Park, rural land and coastline, and the UK’s seabed.

 Our lakeside walks, wild forests and open fields offer an unrivalled variety of short and longer walks along good quality trails and tracks - to keep your boots (mostly!) mud-free and your dog feeling happy, and ready to settle down for the evening.

-We want to make sure that you and your dog can enjoy as much of Windsor Great Park as possible.
-However, to ensure that we consider all of our visitors, dogs must be kept under control at all times and in some areas must be kept on leads.
+We want Windsor Great Park to be an environment that all of our visitors can enjoy.
+Dogs must be kept under control at all times and in some areas, which are signposted, must be kept on leads.

-Please note that there are times when we have to close areas to dog walking access for various safety reasons.
+Please note that there are times when we have to close areas to dog walking access.
 Please view our Visitor Updates page for the latest information.
-For details on where to park at the start of your dog walk, please visit our Parking page.

 If you are planning a visit to the Park with your dog, please read the following points carefully:

 Well behaved dogs, on leads, are welcome in The Savill Building Gift shop and on the terrace, excluding the restaurant.

 Water bowls are available on request on the terrace, and water is also available outside Virginia Water Pavilion - but dogs are not allowed inside the Pavilion.

 In order to preserve the landscaped natural beauty of The Valley Gardens, dog walkers are asked to please keep to the marked paths and, as outlined above, should be on leads at all times.